alaa-alden/GIT_GITHUB/readme.md

 \\remove folder :rmdir folder

-#the third tutorial:
+#the fourth tutorial:
 git intit

-#the fourth tutorial :
+#the fifth tutorial :
 modified --> staging --> committed
 \\ what statue all file and folder in App ??? : git status